Hasee10/assignment_3/README.md

 Game Check: Checks if a player has played a specified game.
 Player Deletion: Deletes a player by ID.
 Data Saving: Saves the current BST to a file in pre-order format.

+# 6. Files Used
+Players.csv
+The input file containing player details.
+Each line is structured as follows:

+csv
+Copy code
+PlayerID,Name,Phone,Email,Password
+This file should be present in the same directory as the program.

+PlayersData.csv
+The output file where player details are saved in pre-order traversal.
+This file is generated after calling sav_play.

+Enter your roll number when prompted to generate a unique random number for skipping lines during file processing.

+# 7. Code Walkthrough
+The program's design is modular, with distinct classes for handling players and games, and a BST structure that supports efficient management operations.
+Here’s a quick walkthrough of each section of code:

+Initialization:
+GamesPlayed and Player structs define the data for each game and player.
+PlayerBST Class:
+Methods for managing the BST, including insert, delete, search, and display functionalities.
+Main Program:
+Interactively demonstrates the methods in PlayerBST through sample players and operations.